 Contraindications*: Use with caution for Yin Deficiency patterns.

 Palmleaf raspberries also taste Sour and Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sour ingredients like palmleaf raspberries help with digestion and restrain abnormal discharges of fluids from the body, such as diarrhea or heavy sweating.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sour ingredients like palmleaf raspberries help with digestion and restrain abnormal discharges of Fluids from the body, such as diarrhea or heavy sweating.
 On the other hand Sweet ingredients tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

 Palmleaf raspberry leaves were found to have strong antithrombotic activity1